 Atrioventricular canal defect occurs before birth when a baby's heart is developing.
-Some factors, such as Down syndrome, might increase the risk of atrioventricular canal defect.
-But the cause is generally unknown.
+Experts aren't sure of the cause.
+Having Down syndrome might increase the risk.

-The right side of your heart moves blood into vessels that lead to the lungs.
-There, oxygen enriches the blood.
-The oxygen-rich blood flows back to your heart's left side and is pumped into a large vessel (aorta) that circulates blood to the rest of your body.
+The right side of the heart moves blood into vessels that lead to the lungs, where the blood receives oxygen.
+The oxygen-rich blood flows back to the heart's left side and into the body's main artery, called the aorta.
+From there, the blood flows to the rest of the body.

-Valves control the flow of blood into and out of the chambers of your heart.
-These valves open to allow blood to move to the next chamber or to one of the arteries, and close to keep blood from flowing backward.
+Valves control blood flow into and out of the heart chambers.
+These heart valves open to let blood in and close to keep blood from flowing backward.

 What happens in atrioventricular canal defect

 Atrioventricular canal defect

 Atrioventricular canal defect is a type of congenital heart defect.
 A person born with atrioventricular canal defect has a hole in the wall separating the heart's chambers and problems with the heart valves.
 The condition may be partial, involving only the two upper chambers, or complete, involving all four chambers.